Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes

+In our empirical setting, there are 193 court districts in the State of São Paulo.
+Consequently, our semi-parametric procedure estimates 193 $DMTE$ functions and 193 $QMTE$ functions.
+To facilitate interpretation of these functions, we propose summary functions that aggregate across covariate values.

-There are several potential aggregations one could entertain.
-In our specific context, we decided to aggregate the court-district-specific MTE functionals across court districts using the proportion of cases per court district as weights.
-Let $w_{x} = \mathbb{P}(X=x)$ denote the probability of a covariate $X$ takes the value $x$, which, in our case, denotes the true proportion of cases assigned to a court district $x$.
-Let $\widehat{w}_{x} = n^{-1}\sum_{i=1}^n \mathbf{1}\{X_i=x\}$ be the plugin estimator of $w_{x}$ .
+To do so, we aggregate the court-district-specific DMTE functionals across court districts using the proportion of cases per court district as weights.\footnote{Another possible covariate aggregation and its limitations are discussed in Appendix \ref{AppCovariateAggregationextra}.} Let $w_{x} = \mathbb{P}(X=x)$ denote the probability of a covariate $X$ taking the value $x$, which, in our case, denotes the true proportion of cases assigned to a court district $x$.
+Let $\widehat{w}_{x} = n^{-1}\sum_{i=1}^n \mathbf{1}\{X_i=x\}$ be the plug-in estimator of $w_{x}$.

 For each $d \in \{0,1\}$, $y \in \mathcal{Y}$ and $v\in \mathcal{P}$, let